Skip to content

 2. Tag Local Coordinates (Object Space)

 When estimating 3D pose, the tag is defined in a right-handed local coordinate system where the tag lies on the \(Z=0\) plane.
-This follows the modern OpenCV (4.6+) convention (ARUCO_CW_TOP_LEFT_CORNER).
+The origin is placed at the geometric center of the tag, consistent with the board coordinate convention used by AprilGridTopology and CharucoTopology.

 For a tag of physical size \(s\) (e.g., in meters):